rjcrossen/polychronisation/README.md

-Code for my MPhil thesis "Spatiotemporal Computation in Neuromorphic Networks"
+Code for my MPhil thesis "Spatiotemporal Computing in Neuromorphic Networks"